-- The vent connector must be aluminum pipe and shall be the same size as the flue outlet on the furnace.
+- The vent connector must be aluminum pipe and shall be the same size as the flue outlet on the furnece.
 Keep the vent as short and direct as possible.
 Type B-1 pipe is recommended. - 2.
-Maintain a minimum clearance of 6 inches (1 inch for B-1) to any portion of the vent connector from any adjacent combustible materials.
+Maintain a minimum clearance of 6" (1" for B-1) to any portion of the vent connector from any adjacent combustible materials.
 Single wall vent connector is permitted only within the same space (room or area) as the furnace.
 B-1 vent is required whenever the vent is enclosed or passes through floors, walls, ceilings, roofs or furred-out spaces.
-Joists, studs, floors, dry wall, paneling, sheeting, rafters, roofing and other materials classified as combustible must not be closer than 1 inch clearance to the B-1 vent. - If connected into masonry chimney, the vent pipe must be inserted into, but not beyond the inside wall of the chimney. - 4.
-The gas vent must extend at least 2 feet above the highest point where it passes through the roof of a building (3 feet for a chimney) and at least 1 foot higher than any portion of a building within a horizontal distance of 10 feet.
-See Fig. 4. - The vent pipe system shall be installed so as to avoid excessive turns which create unnecessary resistance to flow of vent gases.
+Joists, studs, floors, dry well, paneling, sheating, rafters, roofing and other materials classified as combustible must not be closer than 1" clearance to the B-1 vent. - If connected into masonry chimney, the vent pipe must be inserted into, but not beyond the inside well of the chimney. - 4.
+The gas vent must extend at least 2 feet above the highest point where it pesses through the roof of a building (3 feet for a chimney) and at least 1 foot higher than any portion of a building within a horizontal distance of 10 feet.
+See Figure 4. - The vent pipe system shall be installed so as to avoid excessive turns which create unnecessary resistance to flow of vent gases.

 - 6. Horizontal runs shall be as short and direct as possible.
 The maximum length of a single-wall vent pipe shall not exceed 75 percent of the height of the vent system.
-The maximum length of a Type B-1 double wall flue connection shall not exceed 100 percent of the height of the vent system. - All horizontal vent pipe shall be pitched upward from the furnace at least 1/4 inch per foot. - All vent systems shall be adequately supported to maintain proper clearances, to prevent physical damage, and to prevent separation of the joints. - Vents passing through an exterior combustible wall must use a ventilated wall thimble.
-See Fig. 5. - Vents passing through floors or ceilings must be fire-stopped.
-See Fig. 6 and Fig. 7.
+The maximum length of a Type B-1 double wall flue connection shall not exceed 100 percent of the height of the vent system. - All horizontal vent pipe shall be pitched upward from the furnace at least 1/4 inch per foot. - All vent systems shall be adequately supported to maintain proper clearances, to prevent physical damage, and to prevent separation to joints. - Vents passing through an exterior combustible wall must use a ventilated wall thimble.
+See Figure 5. - Vents passing through floors or ceilings must be fire-stopped.
+See Figure 6 and Figure 7.